mperezguendulain/user-management/README.md

 docker-compose up -d
 ```
 This will spin up the backend, frontend, and database services, all configured and ready to use.
+- You can test the backend at: http://localhost:3001
+- You can access the frontend at: http://localhost:3000

 ## 📡 Testing the API with Postman